xxxx

 If you wish to have peace of mind that a particular person will have the legal authority to look after your affairs, and you want to make matters easier for them and less expensive, then you should obtain professional advice about putting in place an LPA.

-Allows you to name attorneys to make decisions about your healthcare, treatments and living arrangements if you lose the ability to make those decisions yourself.
+A Health and Welfare Lasting Power of Attorney allows you to name attorneys to make decisions about your healthcare, treatments and living arrangements if you lose the ability to make those decisions yourself.
 Unlike the Property and Financial Affairs LPA, this document will only ever become effective if you lack the mental capacity to make decisions for yourself.

 If you can’t communicate your wishes, you could end up in a care home when you may have preferred to stay in your own home.
 You may also receive medical treatments or be put into a nursing home that you would have refused if only you had the opportunity to express yourself; and this is when your attorney, appointed by the LPA, can speak for you.

 The Mental Capacity Act allows you to appoint someone called an attorney under a lasting power of attorney.
 This attorney does not have to be a lawyer or someone with specialist knowledge.
-So you could name someone like your partner, a family member, a friend or a professional.
+So you could name someone like your partner, a family member, a friend, or a professional.

 This attorney has the legal power to:

-It is especially useful to have a replacement attorney if your original attorneys have been appointed jointly, but is also sensible as a way of “Hoping for the best and preparing for the worse!”
+It is especially useful to have a replacement attorney if your original attorneys have been appointed jointly, but is also sensible as a way of “Hoping for the best and preparing for the worse!”.
+Your choice of replacement attorney should be considered in the same way as your original attorney.
+You need to decide which attorney they will be replacing (in the absence of a choice from you, the replacement attorney will replace the first attorney who needs replacing).

 For example: